-The liquified petroleum (LP) gas system in your unit furnishes fuel for hot water, heat, cooking and refrigeration.
+The liquified petroleum (LP) gas system in your unit furnishes fuel for hot water, heat, cooking and refrigeration (see illustration).
 LP gas provides a portable, efficient and inexpensive source of energy.
-It is stored in a gas bottle or bottles on the "A" frame of travel trailers or inside a compartment on fifth wheel trailers.
+It is stored in an LP gas tank which is mounted to the chassis of your unit and is serviced through an access door.